aramis-lab/clinicadl/docs/Train/Introduction.md

 The training can be configured through a Toml configuration file or by using the command line options.
 If you have a Toml configuration file (see [the section below](Introduction.md/#Configuration-file) page for more information) you can use the following option to load it:

 - `--config_file` (File) is the name of the Toml configuration file for training job.
-This file contain the value for the options thats you want to specify (to avoid too long command line).
+This file contain the value for the options that you want to specify (to avoid too long command line).

 If an option is specified twice (in the configuration file and then as an option in command line) then **the value specified in the command line will be used for the job**.